kc0bfv/blog.notmet.net/content/post/smoke-all-the-things.md

 13 Feb 1300: brisket is done, everything's off!

 You know, the lamb bark is a little salty.
 I think maybe it always has been.
 Perhaps next time I should use a similar salt content as I do with brisket and salmon and such.
 Otherwise everything was great.
-Unfortunately one of my temperature probes is having trouble now - the marked one - it looks like an open circuit
+Unfortunately one of my temperature probes is having trouble now - the marked one - it looks like an open circuit.